 Maintain a schedule

 Just because the IBLCE Exam is postponed doesn’t mean that you should toss your study plan out the window!
-The Exam has not been cancelled, only postponed.
+The exam has not been cancelled, only postponed.
 Focus your studies in a couple of ways: use a general study plan and review all materials, or look at areas you struggle with.

-I offer a free 8-week study plan that would be a good refresher for those wanting to take a broad spectrum approach.
-Alternatively, you can look at the areas you have found difficulty in during this extra time after learning that the IBLCE Exam is postponed.
+You can look at the areas you have found difficulty in during this extra time after learning that the IBLCE Exam is postponed.
 For many, focusing on the pharmacology and toxicology area is a key component.
 Nutrition and development terms can also be stumbling blocks for test-takers.

 Don’t let other factors stop you from studying outright

 You may have children home who are normally at school or in childcare.
 It’s definitely more challenging to study when you have more people, and probably more noise, in your study area.
 Perhaps your favorite study spot, like a library, is closed.
 All of these factors can make it easy to derail you in your studies.

 But, don’t let those changes stop you from studying!
 The fact that the IBLCE Exam is postponed gives you additional time to find those small moments to study and make the most of them!
 Just a few minutes a day can make a tremendous difference.

 If your study space has gotten noisier, try noise-cancelling headphones.
 If there are more people in your study area, try getting up earlier and working before there is a lot of movement.
 Perhaps you have children that are now home during the day.
 Work together on your studies; sit at a kitchen table and work together.
 Not only are you getting in time to study, you’re being a great role model for your children!